 Breach of the peace is a common law offence in Scotland.
 This means that there is no single offence which constitutes a breach of the peace, but rather that a variety of different circumstances can lead to a prosecution, usually involving disorderly conduct liable to cause fear, alarm, or disturbance to others.

-Breach of the Peace Defence Lawyers Wishaw, Glasgow & Edinburgh
+Breach of the Peace Defence Lawyers Wishaw, Lanarkshire, Glasgow & Edinburgh

 Breach of the peace charges vary from allegations of swearing and shouting to more serious allegations such as abusive telephone communications, allegations of violent behaviour, or brandishing weapons.

 Whilst it is still competent for you to be charged with a breach of the peace, it is now more common for breach of the peace offences to be prosecuted using s38(1) of the Criminal Procedure and Licencing (Scotland) Act 2010, sometimes known as a statutory breach of the peace.
 Section 38(1) introduced an objective test which means that if your conduct was likely to cause a “reasonable person” fear or alarm, then you could found guilty irrespective of whether or not any of the witnesses were in a state of fear or alarm.
 If you have been charged with a s38(1) offence, then you should contact McGovern Court Lawyers immediately to get the best possible advice.